 In early 2010, the scope of work for the consultant team was increased to include two city owned parcels on Grainger Road (approximately 74 additional hectares) in the updated management plan.
 The City has designated this parcel as natural area parkland in the OCP 2030.
 This new natural area park is in close proximity to Knox Mountain Park, provides physical connections to the Glenmore Highlands, and is ecologically similar to Knox Mountain.
 The intent is to add the Grainger Road parcel into the Knox Mountain Management Plan in order to manage both areas as one contiguous ecological and recreation resource.

 See our Get Involved page for further informatioin on public input and stakeholder consultation.

-Restoration and decommissioning of unsanctioned rouge trails from the Apex/Upper lookout down the front face has begun over the summer and will continue into the fall of 2011.
-Access control fencing will be included and budget permitting, signage as well.
+Restoration and decommissioning of unsanctioned rouge trails from the Apex/Upper lookout down the front face with access control fencing and signage as well.

 Additional budget request will be submitted for Council approval in subsequent years to complete restoration of remaining sections of the Apex Trail.

 Power pole removal